Luís Fróis: Biography

 In 1590, when Valignano returned to Japan with the Tenshō embassy to Europe, Fróis accompanied him and met with Hideyoshi at Jurakudai.
 In 1592, he traveled to Macau with Valignano for a time, but returned to Nagasaki in 1595.
 He died on 8 July 1597 in Nagasaki at the age of 65.
 Fróis witnessed firsthand the glory and tragedy, the progress and decline of Christian missionary work in Japan, and left behind valuable records of it.

 Publications

 Noted early on for his talent in writing, Fróis wrote several books.
 His books have become valuable resources for research into the Sengoku period.
 His works on history were somewhat expanded by Joāo Rodrigues.

 Among his works was the Treatise or The First European Description of Japan (1585) in which is contained some brief comparisons of the behaviors between the peoples of Europe and Japan (Tratado em que se contêm muito sucinta e abreviadamente algumas contradições e diferenças de costumes entre a gente de Europa e esta província de Japão).

 Fróis wrote a book about the history and custom of Japan, titled Historia de Iapam ("History of Japan").
 In it he gave details about the Jesuit mission in Japan and its most important figures.
-He described the destruction of Buddhist and Shinto temples as victories over the devil and that Jesuits like Gaspar Coelho encouraged the destruction despite resistance from Japanese Christian nobles.
+He described the destruction of Buddhist and Shinto temples as victories over the devil.